-Virtual showrooms have been around since 2016, but they exploded in popularity when the pandemic hit.
+Virtual showrooms are taking the retail and ecommerce space by storm by providing potential buyers with on-demand immersive customer experiences.
+After first appearing in 2016, virtual showrooms exploded in popularity with the onset of the pandemic.
 With in-store shopping reaching a dramatic low, brands were forced to get creative with marketing and sales efforts.
 Rapidly, they had to convince shoppers to buy products from the comfort and safety of their homes.
-Most brands quickly realized they could offer an immersive, seamless, convenient shopping experience through virtual showrooms.
+Most brands quickly realized they could offer an immersive, seamless, and convenient shopping experience through virtual showrooms.

-Using our cameras to help us with our day-to-day activities makes sense at a fundamental human level.
-We are visual beings – by some estimates, 30% of the neurons in the cortex of our brain are for vision.
-Aparna Chennapragada (VP, Google Lens and Consumer Shopping)
+"Using our cameras to help us with our day-to-day activities makes sense at a fundamental human level.
+We are visual beings – by some estimates, 30% of the neurons in the cortex of our brain are for vision" - Aparna Chennapragada (VP, Google Lens and Consumer Shopping)

 With virtual showrooms, there are no restrictions on product availability or space constraints.
 Shoppers can try any product they want at any time.